Canada Faqs

 If you are registered for gst/het, you need to collect gst/hst on all your taxable goods and services.
 A tips or gratuity that is freely given to you by your customers are not subject to gst/hst.
 However, when you add tips or gratuity on the bills to your customer as mandatory or advised are taxable under gst/hst.

-It is the obligation of a Canadian resident Individual, or a corporation in incorporated in Canada or partnership or a trust to disclose their ownership in the foreign entities.
+A Canadian resident Individual, a corporation incorporated in Canada, or a partnership or a trust in Canada must disclose their ownership in the foreign entities.
 If that applies to you and you have failed to report, the penalty may range from $2,500 per year to $12,000.

-RKB Accounting is a cross-border tax expert, can help in complying with these critical tax issues.
+RKB Accounting, a cross-border tax expert, can help comply with these critical tax issues.

 Please visit our blog “Reporting Requirements for Foreign Affiliates” for more information.